kanaka/raft.js/research_class/paper.md

 Here are some specific use cases in which Raft over WebRTC may be
 applicable:
-- Consistent order secure chat: a chat room system where all users see the same message order but messages never traverse through a central server even though the application code itself is delivered from a central web service.
+- **Consistent order secure chat**: a chat room system where all users see the same message order but messages never traverse through a central server even though the application code itself is delivered from a central web service.
-- Private multi-user document editing/whiteboard system: Google Docs among other systems has demonstrated a powerful model for collaborative document creation.
+- **Private multi-user document editing/whiteboard system**: Google Docs among other systems has demonstrated a powerful model for collaborative document creation.
 However, these systems all user central web services to coordinate shared state and handle brower-to-browser communication.
 Using a Raft over WebRTC could enable tools with similar functionality but without the central coordnation and communication.
-- Browser based network games: most network games have certain states that must be agreed upon by all nodes (e.g. avatar dead or alive, etc).
+- **Browser based network games**: most network games have certain states that must be agreed upon by all nodes (e.g. avatar dead or alive, etc).
 This can be achieved with Raft over WebRTC without requiring any data to traverse a central server.
 In addition to reducing